cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 On a high level, successful handshake process for channel upgrades works as follows:

-1. The chain initiating the upgrade process (chain A) submits the `ChanUpgradeInit` function.
+1. The chain initiating the upgrade process will propose a potential upgrade.
-2. Subsequently, the counterparty (chain B) changes its channel end from `OPEN` to `FLUSHING` with `ChanUpgradeTry`.
+2. If the counterparty agrees with the proposal, it will block sends and begin flushing its channel end.
-3. Upon successful completion of the previous step, chain A sets its channel state from `OPEN` to `FLUSHING` or `FLUSHCOMPLETE` with `ChanUpgradeAck` depending on the packet flushing status
+3. Upon successful completion of the previous step, the initiating chain will also block packet sends and begin flushing its channel end.
-4. Finally, chain B sets its channel state to `FLUSHCOMPLETE` when its packet flush is finished, and then `OPEN` with `ChanUpgradeConfirm`.
+4. Once both channel ends have completely flushed before either upgrade timeout has elapsed, both channel ends can be opened and upgraded to the new channel fields.

 Each handshake step will be documented below in greater detail.